dcalacci/open-itinerary/README.md

 Open Itinerary is a website that allows users to easily create travel itineraries and then share them with friends.

-It also allows users to get suggested places existing destinations and along the route between their destinations.
+It also allows users to get suggested places near their existing destinations and along the route between their destinations.